Boyu622/MCsetup_monojet/README.md

 # MCsetup_monojet

-This git repository gives instructions on plotting kinematic distributions at Collider for monojet analysis.
-We provide MG5 NLO/LO + Pythia8 control code with our validated Rivet analysis.
-The CERN account is required in this tutorial in order to run `launch_many.py` at lxplus using HTCondor.
+This git repository gives instructions on getting mono-jet cut flow as well as MET kinematic distribution for a truth level simulation of Collider Phenomenology following the ATLAS analysis (arxiv: 2102.10874).
+We provide MG5 LO + Pythia8 control code with our validated Rivet analysis. `launch_many.py` runs at lxplus using HTCondor (hence a CERN account is required).

-## MG5 NLO/LO + Pythia8
+## MG5 LO + Pythia8

-It is not suggested to run `mg5nlo_launch_single.py` directly since the NLO process will take a few days.

 ### Installation